roadwarriorslive/Pipulate/README.rst

 ::

     You gotta pay the Python toll
-    If you want out of the
+    If you want out of the vendor hole.
-    The Vendor-hole.

 .. highlight:: python